Krishnatripathi09/Node-Learnings-Advanced/ReadMe.md

 So that's how we can connect to database using mongoose.

 ## Creating a DataBase:
+A cluster in MongoDB is a set of connected MongoDB servers that work together to store and process data.
+Clusters help with scalability, fault tolerance, and high availability.

-Now to create a database directly in our cluster we can specify the name of the DataBase after our connection string.
+Now to create a database directly in our __cluster__ we can specify the name of the DataBase after our connection string.
 ```javascript
 mongodb+srv://NodeUser:<dbPassword>@nodelearning1.mngbs.mongodb.net/devTinder
 ```